 The Forum will facilitate this and ensure that any future joint working will include enhancing the vital intermediate technical skills that are increasingly important, as jobs become more highly skilled and technological change accelerates.
 Key providers in the post-16 sector are English Martyrs School and Sixth Form College and Hartlepool Sixth Form College (HSFC) who predominantly deliver A-Levels.
 CCAD who offer specialist Further and Higher Education programmes in Art and Design and HCFE who are the main provider of vocational and technical programmes for students aged 16-18 years and 19 plus.
 All of these providers have benefitted from substantial investment to improve and redevelop their educational facilities.
-This has included nearly £30 million for a re-build at HSFC and HCFE who have opened a new £50 million state of the art facility which includes the North East Regional National Skills Academy for Environmental Technologies.
-CCAD has also benefitted from a significant re-development of their Higher Education facilities within the Church Square area.
+This has included nearly £30 million for a re-build at HSFC and HCFE who have opened a new £50 million state of the art facility which includes the North

+East Regional National Skills Academy for Environmental Technologies.
+CCAD has also benefitted from a significant redevelopment of their Higher Education facilities within the Church Square area.

-These colleges continue to have a major role to play in developing the future skills needs of adults and shaping its provision to coincide and complement other post-16 learning and training provision including Hartlepool Borough Council's Adult Education which provides support with apprenticeships, formal first steps and Adult Safeguarded Learning (ASL) which predominantly relates to personal and community development learning.
+These colleges and other training providers continue to have a major role to play in developing the future skills needs of adults and shaping its provision to coincide and complement other post-16 learning and training provision including Hartlepool Borough Council's Adult Education which provides support with apprenticeships, Adult Skills training as well access to informal first steps learning.